 He will need a top-rated Gwinnett County DUI Lawyer on his side.

 If you need expert legal advice after an arrest for DUI, call the Law Offices of Richard Lawson for the best defense possible.
 Don't trust your freedom to a “general practitioner.”
-Richard Lawson is a DUI specialist and has almost 20 years experience defending the rights of those accused of DUI.
+Richard Lawson is a DUI specialist and has more than 20 years experience defending the rights of those accused of DUI.
 Don't wait.
 Call now!